iamdtang/skaterdav85.github.io/_posts/2016-01-09-handling-errors-with-ember-data.md

 Accessing the attribute name off of the `errors` object will return an array of all errors for that property.

-## Handling Errors for RESTSerializer and JSONSerializer
+## Handling Errors for RESTSerializer and JSONSerializer before Ember Data 2.x

+__The format below was marked as deprecated in 1.13.__ Error responses now follow the JSON-API format described above.
+Read about the deprecation <a href="http://emberjs.com/blog/2015/06/18/ember-data-1-13-released.html#toc_new-errors-api" target="_blank">here</a>.

 So what if your API isn't based on JSON API and instead follows the conventions expected by `DS.RESTSerializer` or `DS.JSONSerializer`?
 What do error responses look like then?
 Error responses should look like this: